Share this post:

 It rarely snows in the Greek islands and generally in southern Greece.
 However, it is usually cold in winter, especially in January and February, when the temperature can reach 0-5oC.
-In south Greek islands, like Crete or Rhodes, the temperature is warmer (about 10oC in average) and rains are few, but in Ionian islands, such as Corfu, it is raining a lot in winter.
+In south Greek islands, like Crete or Rhodes, the temperature is warmer (about 10oC on average) and rains are few, but in the Ionian islands, such as Corfu, it is raining a lot in winter.

 Moreover, the Cyclades islands, in the center of the Aegean Sea, are frequently affected by northern winds that can be very strong in winter.
 Such strong winds sometimes even result in ferry or plane cancellations from the islands.

 So, is there anything to do in the Greek islands in winter?

 To sum up, visiting the Greek islands in winter is mostly a task for independent travelers.
 There will be no tours on the islands and very few hotels will be open, mostly hotels located in central spots.
 The majority of tourist businesses will have closed down and ferries to go there will be fewer.
 Surely you will not be swimming in the sea as the weather will be cold.

 So, what is left to do in the Greek islands in winter?
 As simple as it may sound, what you can do is actually enjoy laid back and authentic lifestyle.
 Life in the Greek islands in winter has nothing in common with winter life in large cities around the world.
 It has something very different and very special.
 Visitors can enjoy long, calm days of talking with the locals and hiking across beautiful nature.